 In North Dakota, driving history significantly impacts car insurance costs.
 Insurance companies use this information to evaluate the risk of insuring a driver.
 Drivers with clean records pose less risk, leading to lower premiums.

-Cheap car insurance in North Dakota after a speeding ticket
+Cheap car insurance rates after a speeding ticket in North Dakota

-If you have a speeding ticket on your North Dakota driving record and you are looking for cheap car insurance, State Farm offers the cheapest full-coverage auto insurance for drivers with a speeding ticket, with an average rate of $1,370 per year.
+If you’ve got a speeding ticket on your North Dakota driving record and need affordable car insurance, State Farm might be the answer.
+With an average annual rate of $1,370, State Farm offers the cheapest full coverage auto insurance options for drivers with speeding tickets in North Dakota.

 State Farm$1,284$1,3707%$86